What is tinnitus?

 Occasionally, people will hear tinnitus noises that beat in time with their pulse.
 This is usually linked to disturbances in the blood flow around your head or neck.

-As in Jo’s case, it’s thought that exposure to loud noise can trigger tinnitus.
-Something like a particularly loud gig or concert could be all it takes, even if it’s just a one-off.
-Here are some examples of loud noise that can cause tinnitus:
+It’s also thought that exposure to loud noise can trigger tinnitus, like going to a loud gig or concert.
+Here are some examples of loud noises that can cause tinnitus:

 - Rock concerts (120 dB)

 - Loud machinery (115-120 dB)